jdevstatic-tutorials/content-dev-workflow/README.md

 Firstly, I will start creating a repo here in GitHub and set it to `private` first.
+For me, for every content is a separate repo, no matter how short the content is.
-I will be putting all my initial thoughts.
+I will be putting all my
+initial thoughts.
 This is still a draft even though
 I am using the `main` branch because this is still private.
 The default `README.md` is the page actually and it should be the only one formy content.

+Then, say, I feel that I'm done with the content, this time, of course,
+I need to proofread, for spelling and grammar and the structure of the content itself.